TCB13/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 - VirtualSMC.kext
 - WhateverGreen.kext

+## How Install
+Follow the instructions at https://dortania.github.io/OpenCore-Install-Guide/installer-guide/ in order to create your macOS installation media and then add the provided EFI folder in this repository.

 ## Fix iServices (iMessage, iCloud etc) and FileVault

 In order to have iMessage and other iServices you need to change a few keys in your `config.plist`: